-Another exciting aspect of web scraping is that it can be integrated with any workflow and even become a new sales channel or a method to analyze existing customer reviews or become your data agent in the internet and computer science world.
+Another exciting aspect of web scraping is that it can be integrated with any workflow and even become a new sales channel or a method to analyze existing customer reviews.

 Nevertheless, it’s not always as straightforward as it may sound, since it requires very complex research and analysis, as well as an ever-evolving approach.

-Everything is changing today, and it happens too fast, so to keep it up, you will probably need a team of experts who will handle everything for you and guarantee high-quality data, or you can have a simple tool created a couple of years ago which is already outdated and may even mislead in some instances.
+Everything is changing today, and it happens too fast, so to keep it up, you will probably need a team of experts who will handle everything for you and guarantee high-quality data.

-To boil it down, the demand is precisely what leads to form web scraping as an independent service.
+To boil it down, the demand of data is precisely what leads to form web scraping as an independent service.